rikhuijzer/ata/README.md

 ## Usage

+Download the binary for your system from [Releases](https://github.com/rikhuijzer/ata/releases).

 Request an API key via <https://beta.openai.com/account/api-keys>.
 Next, set the API key, which model you want to use, and the maximum amount of tokens that the server can respond with in `ata.toml`: